reedwan/little-giving-journal/content/posts/ghazali/index.md

 And also, "There is no servant of Allah who is generous in giving charity except that Allah will be generous to his heirs in what he leaves them."
 (Ibn Mubarak)

-And also, "[On the day of judgment] each person will stand in the shade of his charity until Allah completes the reckoning for all" (Ibn Hibban, Abu Nuaym)
+And also, "[On the day of judgment] each person will stand in the shade of his charity until Allah completes the reckoning for all."
+(Ibn Hibban, Abu Nuaym)

-And also, "Charity closes seventy gates of evil" (Tabarani)
+And also, "Charity closes seventy gates of evil."
+(Tabarani)

 And again, "Charity is a mystery that extinguishes the wrath of Allah."
 (Tabarani)